 04 of 08

-Make a Simple Two Part Push Mold From Silicone Putty for Polymer Clay Pie Shells
+Make a Simple Mold for Pie Shells

-When you need a two sided mold of an object to give you details all around, push molds are often a good solution.
+When you need a two-sided mold of an object to give you details all around, push molds are often a good solution.
 Push molds allow you to squash a malleable material (polymer clay, clay, paper clay) between the two layers and then remove your cast.

 This simple pie crust push mold allows you to make scale miniature pie crusts from polymer clay.
 The molds are based on a metal bottle cap for dolls house scale, or an original pie crust sculpt in polymer clay for other scales.
 Flexible push molds like this one aren't useful for all items.
 They work best for projects with simple details and few undercuts.

-Two sided push molds for polymer clay can also be made from plaster with the instructions given here for simple plaster push molds.Continue to 5 of 8 below.
+Two-sided push molds for polymer clay can also be made from plaster with the instructions given here for simple plaster push molds.Continue to 5 of 8 below.

 05 of 08